Summer Aid Application

 Graduate: 3.5 credits

 Pell Grants may be awarded to first-time eligible freshmen or eligible current students who did not use their entire Pell Grant during the 2016-2017 school year.

 Loan funds are available through the Stafford Loan, PLUS Loan, or private loan programs.
 Maximum loan amounts for the Federal Direct Stafford Loan Program, based in part on the cost of attendance, are listed below:

-The Financial Aid Office calculates students' eligibility and offers them aid packages through the Federal Pell Grant program, Work Study, Federal Direct Subsidized Stafford Loan (interest paid by the government), and Federal Direct Unsubsidized Stafford Loan (borrower pays the interest).
+The Financial Aid Office calculates students' eligibility and offers them aid packages through the Federal Pell Grant program, Federal Direct Subsidized Stafford Loan (interest paid by the government), and Federal Direct Unsubsidized Stafford Loan (borrower pays the interest).
 Parents of students may also borrow for their student using the Federal Direct PLUS Loan program.
+Graduate and Veterinary Medicine students may also borrow using the Federal Direct Graduate PLUS Loan program.
 Additionally, students or their parents may borrow through private loan programs if they have eligibility according to their cost of attendance.

 Each Iowa State student will be sent an email after their summer aid has been processed.
 Students can then view their awards on AccessPlus.

 Students and their parents should consider all of their costs to determine how much money will be needed for Summer attendance.
 The Registrar's Office lists Summer Tuition and Fees on its website.